getian107/PRScs/README.md

 ## Version History

-**May 14, 2024**: Replacing some scipy functions with numpy due to changes in the latest scipy version.
+**May 14, 2024**: Replaced some scipy functions with numpy due to changes in the latest scipy version.

 **Apr 9, 2024**: Allowed for the output of all posterior samples, which can be used to estimate the uncertainty of individualized PRS.